-Of all of these risk factors, post-term pregnancy probably has the strongest link with increased risk of MAS.
+Post-term pregnancy probably has the strongest link with increased risk of MAS.
 Babies do not begin to produce meconium until the last stages of pregnancy.
 The longer a pregnancy goes past the due date the more likely it is that a baby will discharge meconium in the womb.
-Moreover, as pregnancy progresses past the due date the amniotic fluid level decreases which makes any meconium discharge more concentrated.Symptoms of MAS
+Moreover, as the pregnancy progresses past the due date the amniotic fluid level decreases.
+This makes any meconium discharge more concentrated.Symptoms of MAS

 The most noticeable initial symptom of MAS is respiratory distress after birth.
 Newborns with MAS will often exhibit rapid or abnormal sounding breathing.
-In some cases so much meconium is inhaled that it actually blocks the baby's airways and can prevent them from breathing at all.
+If too much meconium is inhaled, it can block the baby's airways and can prevent breathing.
 Additional symptoms commonly associated with MAS include:

 - Cyanosis (blue or purple skin color)

 - Low blood pressure

 MAS is almost always something that is immediately diagnosed by the doctors and/or nurses in the labor and delivery room after birth.
 When meconium is discharged inside the womb, it usually stains the amniotic fluid.
 Meconium staining is usually easy to spot and often the first warning sign of MAS.
 If the amniotic fluid is stained by meconium doctors will usually carefully assess the baby for additional signs of MAS.
 This is usually done just by listening to their chest but x-rays are also an option.